-- PPC is only part of the mix of digital marketing services and specialisms.
+- PPC is only part of the mix of digital marketing services.
 You may get the chance to work in a broader role where PPC forms part of what you do but not all of it.
-Closely-related areas of specialism include search engine optimisation (SEO), digital strategy and digital PR.
+Closely-related specialist areas include search engine optimisation (SEO), digital strategy and digital PR.

 The majority of new entrants into this industry have a degree.
 However, you don't need to have studied a specific subject.
 Employers look for individuals with excellent analytical skills, the ability to think creatively and communicate effectively with a range of audiences, which can come from a variety of degree disciplines.
 In a team of PPC specialists you are likely to find individuals with degree backgrounds as varied as English, physics, music, maths, science and engineering.

 Entry to the profession with a foundation degree or HND is possible.
 You'll need to demonstrate a high aptitude for the work involved and have undertaken relevant work experience.

-The digital marketing industry, including PPC, is fast growing, but securing a role as a PPC specialist is still a highly competitive process.
+The digital marketing industry, including PPC, is expanding, but securing a role as a PPC specialist is still a highly competitive process.
 The key to getting your first post is demonstrating your passion for the industry and analytics.
 Proficiency with software such as Google Analytics, Kenshoo and Marin can help you to secure your first role.
 Relevant work experience is often crucial.

 You'll need to have: